matchparent/v_urchin_blog/README.md

+This blog project is a personal resume project, with its database deployed on **Railway** and the Next.js application deployed on **Vercel**.
+Developed by **Cursor**.

+## Features

+This project includes a comprehensive set of features to provide a full-fledged blog experience:

+- **User Authentication**: Secure login and registration functionalities powered by NextAuth.js.
+- **Dynamic Login Modal**: The login modal intelligently appears based on URL parameters for seamless user experience.
+- **User Profile Management**: Users can manage their basic information, including avatar, nickname, and birthday.
+Password modification is also available with specific restrictions.
+- **Blog Management**: Users can create, view, and manage their blog posts.
+- **Interactive Comment System**: A robust comment section supporting nested replies, allowing for dynamic discussions on blog posts.
+- **Avatar Display**: Commenters' avatars are displayed for a personalized touch.
+- **Intuitive Navigation**: The blog logo is clickable, providing quick navigation back to the home page.
+- **Blog List Pagination**: Efficiently browse through blog posts with a paginated list, displaying 4 blogs per page.

+## Technologies Used

 This blog project is built with a modern web development stack, leveraging the power of Next.js for a robust and scalable application.
 Below are the key technologies and libraries utilized:

 - **Next.js**: A React framework for building server-side rendered (SSR) and statically generated web applications, utilizing the new App Router.